takuma1102/ssBartik/README.md

 literature (i.e., exogeneous **shift** and exogenous **share** approaches).

-Once you pick the identification route with a single argument (`exogenous = "share"` or `"shift"`); everything downstream follows from variable construction and iagnostics to visualization.
+Once you pick the identification route with a single argument (`exogenous = "share"` or `"shift"`), everything downstream follows from variable construction to visualization.

 ## Install